Open MenuHide Menu

 Who it’s for

-The UT Southwestern RN Fellowship Program is a 6-month program for BSN prepared nurses who wish to change their scope of practice.
-Following Patricia Benner’s theory of skills acquisition in nursing, the UT Southwestern RN Fellowship program is designed to support practicing nurses in their journey from novice to expert in their new scope of practice.
-RN Fellows are supported with precepted track specific education and practice-based learning.
+The UT Southwestern RN Fellowship Program lasts six months and is for nurses who have a B.S.N. and wish to change their scope of practice.
+Referencing Patricia Benner’s theory of skills acquisition in nursing, the UT Southwestern RN Fellowship Program is designed to support practicing nurses in their journey from novice to expert in their new scope of practice.
+RN fellows are supported with precepted, track-specific education materials and practice-based learning.

 What it is

-A paid, fast-paced program that provides you, an experienced nurse with a minimum of six months of nursing experience (not inclusive of a residency program), the opportunity for professional growth as you transition into another practice area.
-Transitioning to a new type of patient population or specialty can be challenging; however, our RN Fellowship Program is designed to assist you on that journey, build your confidence, help you grow within your nursing career, and work alongside expert RNs.
+A paid, fast-paced program that provides nurses with a minimum of six months of nursing experience (not including a residency program) the opportunity for professional growth as they transition into another practice area.
+Transitioning to a new type of patient population or specialty can be challenging; however, our RN Fellowship Program is designed to assist you on that journey, build your confidence, help you grow within your nursing career, and allow you to work alongside expert RNs.
 These experts will assist you with:

 Female nurse wearing mask